animatedmax/spring-data-geode/src/main/markdown/index.md

-In addition to referencing an external XML configuration file, you can also specify Apache Geode System [properties](https://geode.apache.org/docs/guide/19/reference/topics/gemfire_properties.html) that use any of Spring’s `Properties` support features.
+In addition to referencing an external XML configuration file, you can also specify Apache Geode System [properties](https://geode.apache.org/docs/guide/19/reference/topics/gemfire_properties.html) that use any of Spring's `Properties` support features.

 </div>